conneroisu/conneroisu/README.md

 - 👋 Hi, I’m @conneroisu
 - 👀 I’m interested in ...
 Prompt Chaining, attempts at AGI, Machine Learning, Electrical Engineering, HPC, GPU Programming
 - 🌱 I’m currently learning ...
-Advanced Digital Circuit Design and Neovim Dap Debugging
+Advanced Digital Circuit Design in high frequency domains and environments
 - 💞️ I’m looking to collaborate on ...
 Anything Innovative and Interesting
 - 📫 How to reach me ...Probably email is the best: conneroisu@outlook.com